rvvincelli/data-hands-on/EXERCISE1.md

 Let us try out a simple command on the container:

-`docker run -t -i baffolobill/postgis -- ls`
+`docker run -t -i baffolobill/postgis-gdal -- ls`

 You should see some known directories listed.

 Now we will boot the image with two extra options - make sure you run this from the project root:

-`docker run --name postgis -p 5432:5432 -v $(pwd)/data:/media/host/data -d baffolobill/postgis`
+`docker run --name postgis -p 5432:5432 -v ./data:/media/host/data -d baffolobill/postgis-gdal`

+or replace `.\data` with the right full path eg `"C:\Documents\somewhere\data"`.

 Now perhaps you know it already, but the interesting options are: